IbLahlou/java_mobile_app/README.md

 ## Requirements

 - Android 4.4 (KitKat) or later
-- Internet connection (for [specific features requiring internet access])

 ## Installation

-1. Clone the repository: `git clone https://github.com/yourusername/your-repo.git`
+1. Clone the repository: `git clone https://github.com/IbLahlou/your-repo.git`
 2. Open the project in Android Studio.
 3. Build and run the app on your Android device or emulator.